CopernicaMarketingSoftware/Documentation/Mailerq/send-email.md

 the messages from this queue (which are JSON encoded) and sends the out over an SMTP connection.

-After sending the email MailerQ publishes a JSON encoded a copy to the [result queue](copernica-docs:Mailerq/result-queue "MailerQ result queue") and, depending on whether the delivery was successful, into the sucess or failure queue.
+After sending the email MailerQ publishes a JSON encoded copy to the [result queue](copernica-docs:Mailerq/result-queue "MailerQ result queue") and, depending on whether the delivery was successful, into the success or failure queue.
 Here your own application or script can pick them up for further processing.